-Runners everywhere are discovering deep water running as being one of the best options for cross-training.Basically, it is running in deep water, suspended by a floatation device such as a vest or belt.
+Runners everywhere are discovering deep water running as being one of the best options for cross-training.Basically, it is running in deep water, suspended by a floatation device such as a vest, belt or Aqua Jogger.
 You can achieve the same workout as when running in less time and with less impact.
 Water running uses the same muscles as regular running, but it is much kinder to your body.

 Water running offers a more intense workout as the water density provides resistance everywhere.
 Athletes are choosing to run in water when they are injured, when they want to enhance their training, when they want to work on their form, and when the weather is not suitable for an outdoor workout.